CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 5. Create the inter-chassis bond and the peer link VLAN (as a VLAN subinterface).
 You also need to provide the peer link IP address, the MLAG bond interfaces, the MLAG system MAC address, and the backup interface.
    - By default, Cumulus Linux configures the inter-chassis bond with the name *peerlink* and the peer link VLAN with the name *peerlink.4094*.
 Use *peerlink.4094* to ensure that the VLAN is independent of the bridge and spanning tree forwarding decisions.
-   - The peer link IP address is an unrouteable linklocal address that provides layer 3 connectivity between the peer switches.
+   - The peer link IP address is an unrouteable link-local address that provides layer 3 connectivity between the peer switches.
    - NVIDIA provides a reserved range of MAC addresses for MLAG (between 44:38:39:ff:00:00 and 44:38:39:ff:ff:ff).
 Use a MAC address from this range to prevent conflicts with other interfaces in the same bridged network.
       - Do not to use a multicast MAC address.
       - Do not use the same MAC address for different MLAG pairs; make sure you specify a different MAC address for each MLAG pair in the network.